Edward Burtynsky surveys the devastating scale of man’s footprint on the planet

 Burtynsky was born Taras Buratynsky, the son of Ukrainian immigrants who had escaped the Soviet Union for a better life in Canada.
 He grew up in St Catherines, a small, suburban town not far from Toronto, and spent his spent much of his childhood speaking his parents’ native language.

 His father was a hard taskmaster, intent on disciplining the wayward Buratynsky and his siblings.
 And, while he had a fervent interest in art and a talent at painting, Burtynsky’s father would leave home early and return late, working long shifts on the production line at the local General Motors plant.

 Yet, when Burtynsky was barely 11, his father was diagnosed with cancer.
-By his 15th birthday, Buratynsky’s father had succumbed to the tumour.
-Years later, he discovered his father had been exposed to contaminates at the plant.
-As a teenager, Burtynsky was thrust into the role of breadwinner for his family, and took on work on the same production line his father had worked, and which had contributed to his untimely death.
+By his 15th birthday, he had succumbed to the tumour.
+Years later, Burtynsky discovered his father had been exposed to contaminates at the plant.
+As a teenager, he was thrust into the role of breadwinner for his family, and took on work on the same production line his father had worked, and which had contributed to his untimely death.